changesets/action/.changeset/brave-pandas-commit.md

 "@changesets/action": major
 ---

-Default `commit-mode` to `github-api`.
-Set it to `git-cli` to retain Git CLI commits and tag pushes.
+Replace `commit-mode` with the boolean `push-with-git-cli` input.
+GitHub API pushes are used by default; set `push-with-git-cli` to `true` to push release commits and tags with the Git CLI.